galme/FastGenericSkipList/README.md

 Helper functions (which are not fundamental to this data-structure) are a work in progress.

 ## Benchmarks
 To come.
-The situation currently is that the skip-list is on average 100% slower than the std::multimap containter.
+The situation currently is that the skip-list is on average a bit slower than the std::multimap container.